-MPSO = Minimum Performance Standard will be based on outliers identified when all MCOPs' results are compared measures across the six waiver assurances.
+MPSO = Minimum Performance Standard will be based on outliers identified when all MCOPs' results are compared welfare, financial accountability, and administrative authority.
+There are thirty-four waiver performance measures across the six waiver assurances.
 CMS established a minimum threshold of 86% per measure.
 If the threshold is not achieved, ODM is subject to a CMS-issued corrective action plan.